rrwick/Autocycler-paper/commands.md

 * Other indels: 15 bp at 15 loci
 * Substitutions: 44 bp at 44 loci

-Note that these total up to 125 errors, which slightly disagrees with the 123 errors in the results table.
-This is because the results table was populated by the `assess_assembly.py` script which in a couple cases interpreted a homopolymer-length error near the contig end as missing/extra bases.

 ## Autocycler structural errors

-To check for structural errors in the Autocycler assemblies, I'll run Sniffles to check for structural variants.
+To check for structural errors in the Autocycler assemblies, I ran Sniffles to check for structural variants.

 Tool versions used:
 * Sniffles 2.6.3